kedir-m/Emsdevs/README.md

-TUTORIAL:

-INSTALLATION:
+Telegram Scraper
+Welcome to the Telegram Scraper!
+This tool allows you to scrape members from Telegram groups and add them to your own group.

+Installation
-1.)
-Install Python: https://www.python.org/downloads/ (While installing, make sure to check the option: Add to PATH)
+Install Python: Download and install Python from here.
+Make sure to check the option to add Python to your PATH during installation.
-    -- for termux install python version 3.11 or python 3.12 for windows or linux 2.)
-Open cmd and install the requirements with this command: pip install -r requirements.txt 3.)
-Create your API_ID and API_HASH here: https://my.telegram.org/auth Paste your API_ID and API_HASH to credentials.txt (open credentials with notepad or text editor) Take a look at credentials_example.txt
-    (Make sure to use many api's.
-For example: if you use 100 accounts, use atleast 10api's)

-HOW TO RUN THE APP:
-1.)
-Open cmd and type python main.pyc, if you are using termux use main_termux.pyc instead.
+For Termux: Install Python version 3.11 or Python 3.12.
+For Windows or Linux: Any Python version should work.
+Install Requirements: Open a command prompt and navigate to the project directory.
+Then, install the required packages using the following command:
+Copy code
+pip install -r requirements.txt
+Create API_ID and API_HASH: Visit https://my.telegram.org/auth to generate your API_ID and API_HASH.
+Paste these credentials into credentials.txt (open with a text editor).
+Refer to credentials_example.txt for guidance.
+Ensure to use multiple API's if using multiple accounts (e.g., 10 API's for 100 accounts).
+How to Run the App
+Launch the App: Open a command prompt and run main.pyc using the following command: css
+Copy code
+python main.pyc
+For Termux users, run main_termux.pyc instead.
+Login: Use the first option to login to your accounts.
+Multiple accounts are supported.
-2.)
-Login the accounts with the first option.
-(Multiple accounts are possible) 3.)
-Scrape a group of your choice (Will be saved into teammember.csv) 4.)
-Add the scraped members to your own group.
+Scrape Members: Choose a group to scrape members from.
+The scraped data will be saved into teammember.csv.
+Add Members: Add the scraped members to your own group.
+Once done, you can scrape another group if needed.
-    After finishing, scrape a group again.

-IMPORTANT: DONT TOUCH THE NUMBERS AND NUMBERS_BACKUP FILE!
-IF YOU WANT TO DELETE ACCOUNTS FROM THE APP THEN USE THE DELETE FUNCTION FROM THE main.pyc APP!
+Important Notes
+Do Not Modify Files: Do not modify the numbers and numbers_backup files.
+Use the delete function within the app (main.pyc) to remove accounts.

-For any support, bug-fixes or suggestions for more features contact tg: @EmsdevsTgSupport More features will be added soon
+For any support, bug fixes, or feature suggestions, please contact @EmsdevsTgSupport.
+Stay tuned for more features!